Christian Ethics (book): Themes

-The book contributes to interfaith dialogue by offering a critical examination of Christianity from a Muslim perspective.
-Central to its analysis are themes such as the interiorization of ethics, self-transformation, and the rational evaluation of religious doctrines.
-Al-Faruqi critiques the concepts of "peccatism"—the belief in inherent human sinfulness—and "saviorism"—the doctrine of Jesus as redeemer—contrasting these with Islamic notions of human nature and accountability.
+The book takes part in interfaith dialogue by reading Christianity critically from a Muslim standpoint.
+Its recurring themes include the inward turn of ethics, self-transformation, and the rational testing of religious doctrine.
+Al-Faruqi criticises "peccatism", the belief in inherent human sinfulness, and "saviourism", the doctrine of Jesus as redeemer, and sets both against Islamic ideas of human nature and accountability.

-A key aspect of his critique targets the reliance on paradox within Christian theology, which he argues undermines logical consistency and ethical coherence.
-He emphasizes the need for a rational framework in religious thought, advocating for doctrines that align with reason and moral clarity.
-Al-Faruqi also highlights Jesus’ assessment of Jewish law, suggesting that it functioned more as "a code of utility" than a true ethical system.
+Much of his critique falls on the place of paradox in Christian theology, which he argues weakens its logical and ethical coherence.
+He calls for a rational basis for religious thought and for doctrine that holds together under reason.
+He also reads the treatment of Jewish law by Jesus as a working "code of utility" rather than a full ethical system.

-Furthermore, he argues that Christian theology has been shaped by Hellenistic and other non-Semitic influences, leading to distortions of Jesus' original teachings.
-Through these critiques, al-Faruqi positions Islam as a model of rational ethical monotheism, free from what he views as the theological contradictions present in Christianity.
+Hellenistic and other non-Semitic influences, in his account, shaped Christian theology and distorted the original teachings of Jesus.
+On the strength of these arguments he presents Islam as a model of rational ethical monotheism, free of the theological contradictions he finds in Christianity.

 Publication and reviews

-Christian Ethics: A Historical and Systematic Analysis of Its Dominant Ideas was published in 1967 by McGill University Press, supported by various academic and philanthropic institutions, including the Rockefeller Foundation.
-The book is regarded as a pioneering critique of Christianity and Christian ethics by a modern Muslim scholar.
-Recognized as a noteworthy contribution to the fields of comparative religion and ethics, it explores the intersections and divergences between Islamic and Christian moral philosophies.
+McGill University Press published Christian Ethics: A Historical and Systematic Analysis of Its Dominant Ideas in 1967, with support from several academic and philanthropic bodies, among them the Rockefeller Foundation.
+Scholars have treated it as one of the first critiques of Christianity and Christian ethics by a modern Muslim writer.
+They have also read it as a contribution to comparative religion that examines points of contact and difference between Islamic and Christian moral thought.

-Although some Christian theologians expressed reservations about al-Faruqi's conclusions, reviewers acknowledged his thorough engagement with both Christian and Islamic perspectives.
-Contemporary assessments noted that his scholarly approach and critical analysis merited serious attention within interfaith and academic discourse.
+Some Christian theologians raised reservations about his conclusions.
+Reviewers nonetheless credited his close engagement with both Christian and Islamic sources, and early assessments held that his method and analysis deserved serious attention in interfaith and academic discussion.